ImChouOWO/A-lightweight-Unsupervised-Feature-Extractor/README.md

 ## Features

 This model is designed for **two-stage object tracking** tasks.
-It uses **YOLO** as the upper-level feature extractor and integrates
+It uses **YOLOV7** as the upper-level feature extractor and integrates
 **Kalman Filtering** with the **Hungarian Algorithm** to perform object association.

 Under ideal conditions—where tracked objects remain within the camera view—the system can maintain